jac307/MediaArtTutorials/ART1TI3/Gen-Visuals-02.md

 ---

-<h3 style="color: darkred;">[10 min] Set Up an Online Collaborative Journal (Group Work) </h3>
+<h3 style="color: darkred;">[10 min] Set Up an Online Collaborative Journal</h3>

-Create a shared document with the following tabs/sections:
+Create a shared journal with the following sections:

+1. General Info
+   - Group member names
+   - Group number
+   - Tool used (Hydra)
+   - Project
-- General Notes
+   - Reflection
-- `Student 1 Name`: Work-in-progress
+2. `Student 1 Name`: Work-in-progress
-- `Student 2 Name`: Work-in-progress
+3. `Student 2 Name`: Work-in-progress
-- Collective Work

-Ensure that editing access is granted to both group members.
+> Ensure both partners have full editing access.

 ---

-<h3 style="color: darkred;">[20 min] Conceptualize Your Project</h3>
+<h3 style="color: darkred;">[20 min] Conceptualize Your Project (Group Work)</h3>

-In your journal (under **"General Notes"**), answer the following:
+In your journal (under **"Project"**), answer:
-> Add the **date** at the beginning of this entry.

-#### Choosing a Tool
-- Why are we choosing Hydra for our project?
-- How does it support our creative vision?
+1. Chosen Tool
+  - Why did you choose **Hydra**?
+  - What discoveries or surprises emerged in Part 1?
+  - What will you do differently now that you understand the tool better?

-#### Project Direction
+2. Project Direction
-- What kind of generative visuals do we want to explore?
+  - What kind of generative visuals do you want to explore?
+  - Are you going to create a series of 4-6 individual images or 2-4 short videos?
+(Videos must not exceed **30 seconds** in length)
   - Will they reflect a specific emotion, idea, or theme?
-- What color palettes, shapes, and textures will we experiment with?
+  - What color palettes, shapes, and textures will you experiment with?
-- How will we ensure visual connection across all compositions?
+  - How will your ensure visual connection across all compositions?

-#### Process & Collaboration
+3. Process & Collaboration
-- How will we divide roles in the group?
+  - How will you divide the work?
+    > Each student is expected to complete roughly half of the images.
-- How will we document progress? *(e.g., screenshots, prompts, short notes)*
+  - How will you document progress? (e.g., tables, screenshots, iterative prompts, notes)

-<h3 style="color: darkred;">[20 min] Review Your Conceptualization & Learning Notes</h3>

-- Share individual notes and process documentation from Part 1
-- Revisit and refine your project concept if necessary
-- Ensure alignment between your original idea and final execution plan

-In your journal (under **"General Notes"**), answer the following:
-> Add the **date** at the beginning of this entry.

-- What discoveries or surprises came up during your individual experiments?
-- What aesthetic or thematic elements do you want to keep or emphasize in the final project?
-- What will you do differently now that you have a better understanding of the tool?

 ---

-<h3 style="color: darkred;">[60 min] Work on Your Project</h3>
+<h3 style="color: darkred;">[1h10m] Work on Your Project</h3>

 **Goal:** Create a cohesive series of **4 digital paintings**, each using distinct code.

-In your journal (under **“Collective Notes”**), add **screenshots of your work-in-progress** along with **brief descriptions** of your process and decisions.
-  > Add the **date** at the beginning of this entry.
+### Documentation Requirements

+Each student must document their own process under their name.
+Create a **three-column table** for each attempted image (including failed ones):

+1. **Image**
+   - Insert all generated images—even unsuccessful ones.
+2. **Code**
+   - Copy/paste the exact code you used.
+3. **Comments** (4–5 sentences).
+Reflect on:
+   - What worked well and why?
+   - What limitations or issues came up?
+   - If unsuccessful, how will you adjust your code?
+   - How does this iteration move you toward a unique visual style?

-#### Artistic Guidelines:
+### Artistic Guidelines:

 - You may generate:
   - **Still digital paintings** (JPEG)